lenycherry/Jean-Forteroche/README.md

 ## Jean Forteroche, school project for writer blog JS PHP MySQL :open_book:
-For validate my PHP training, i have to create alone a PHP blog that the writer can use for editing his new book chapter by chapter and moderate comments.
+To validate my PHP training, i have to create alone a PHP blog that the writer can use for editing his new book chapter by chapter and moderate comments.

 ### Mandatory pre-requisite
 * Use PHP OOP in MVC architecture